 Welcome to our “Home Learning” pages

-When we do return to Seesaw daily activities after Easter, pease do continue to encourage your child to keep up with the work that is set – a ‘routine’ that works for you at home can help - and to take pride in their Home Learning exercise book.
+When we do return to Seesaw daily activities, pease do continue to encourage your child to keep up with the work that is set – a ‘routine’ that works for you at home can help - and to take pride in their work.
 We are working hard to find the balance between maintaining good learning habits, setting work that will deepen skills and knowledge and still offering a flexibility that we know parents and children will need when working from home.
 As in the first lock down, we are suggesting the following 'timetable’ for daily home learning: